huggingface/hub-docs/docs/hub/datasets-argilla.md

 # Argilla

-Argilla is a collaboration platform for AI engineers and domain experts who need high-quality outputs, full data ownership, and overall efficiency in their work.
+Argilla is a collaboration tool for AI engineers and domain experts who need high-quality outputs, full data ownership, and overall efficiency in their work.

+Whether you are working on monitoring and improving complex generative tasks involving LLM pipelines with RAG, or you are working on a predictive task for things like AB-testing of span- and text-classification models.
+Our versatile tool helps you ensure your data work pays off.
+We help you improve your AI output quality through data quality, take control of your data and models, and improve efficiency by quickly iterating on the right data and models.

 ## Importing and exporting datasets and records